ch-stark/blogapplicationsetsglobalnamespace/blog.md

-# Quickly deploying ApplicationSets into the new global-namespace using RHACM
+# Quickly deploying ApplicationSets into RHACM's new global-namespace

 Starting with  RHACM 2.6 we introduced a new global clusterset and in the following we would like to explain why this has been done, and use this new Global `ClusterSet` to quickly deploy on ApplicationSet in the global-namespace.

-In the following you will learn:
+As a Side Info you will learn how to use Placement-Objects (and why/how you can migrate from PlacementRule-Objects) as well as how to deploy RHACM using Policy-Generator while not allowing PlacementRules to be deployed.

 1. What resources are provided out of the box

 Starting with RHACM there is a namespace called `open-cluster-management-global-set` and a `ManagedClusterSetBinding` called `global` to bind the global ManagedClusterSet to the `open-cluster-management-global-set` namespace.
 You can read [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global)

-See here how the Global-ClusterSet looks like.
+See here how the `global` ClusterSet looks like.
 While you can only assign a Cluster to a single ClusterSet, each Cluster is also part of the Global-ClusterSet so in the below example 9 Clusters (always all in the fleet) are assigned to it.

 ```
 oc get ManagedClusterSet global -oyaml